 Are you interested in landing your first podcast sponsorship deal?
 Podcast sponsorship is one of the best ways to make money podcasting.
 Here, advertisers pay to promote on your show in return for access to an engaged audience.
-Listen to some of the best podcasts for entrepreneurs to see how the pros flawlessly include sponsored ads in their episodes.

 Sponsorship is a win-win situation.
-While brands have a direct line to a super focused audience that is interested in their niche, podcasters get financial help to run and grow their show.
+While brands have a direct line to a super-focused audience that is interested in their niche, podcasters get financial help to run and grow their show.
 Whether you are a podcasting pro or just starting your podcast, getting a podcast sponsorship agreement can transform your show and make it a success.

 What Is Podcast Sponsorship?